kap2fox/kusama.practice/courses/en/learn/kusama-theory-practice/token-mint.md

 https://youtu.be/c54NYf36T1U

-# Lesson 7.
-Minting tokens in AssetHub
+<Spoiler title="<h2 style='display: inline;' >Lesson 7.
+Minting tokens in AssetHub</h2>">

 # **Introduction**

+## **Recap of the second module**

-Welcome back, members of the Polkadot spaceship!🚀 We have just finished the second module of the Polkadot course, where we got acquainted with the world of crypto-wallets, specifically those made for the Polkadot ecosystem or that fit perfectly with it, ensuring that your digital treasures are always at your fingertips with a user-friendly experience.
+Welcome back, members of the Polkadot spaceship🚀 We have successfully completed two modules of the Polkadot ecosystem course.
+In the second module of the Polkadot course we got acquainted with the world of crypto-wallets, specifically those made for the Polkadot ecosystem or that fit perfectly with it, ensuring that your digital treasures are always at your fingertips with a user-friendly experience.
+Throughout the second module, we acquired knowledge about universal solutions for storing your cryptocurrency and utilizing all the Polkadot ecosystem features through the screens of your devices.
+Let’s rewind what kind of solutions we were talking about:

+1. **Talisman wallet -** web solution with its own browser extension, combining over 150 Substrate and EVM networks.
+2. **Ledger wallet -** cold hardware wallet in the form of flash driver, storing crypto offline, ensuring high degree of safety.
+3. **Nova wallet -** mobile crypto wallet with full access to dApps, Polkassembly, and OpenGov system.

+## **Introduction to AssetHub**

-This time, we will talk about the treasures themselves, and what’s important - not those you can buy, but those you can create yourself!
+This time we will talk about the assets themselves, and what’s important - not those you can buy, but those you can create yourself!
 Today, we shift our focus to the assets that can be created and managed in Polkadot & Kusama via **AssetHub**, a revolutionary system parachain that was made for creating and managing both fungible and non-fungible tokens (also known as NFTs) in Polkadot ecosystem.

 # Tokens matter: utility & security